 Generic (folk or lay) care systems are culturally learned and transmitted, indigenous (or traditional), folk (home-based) knowledge and skills used to provide assistive, supportive, enabling, or facilitative acts toward or for another individual, group, or institution with evident or anticipated needs to ameliorate or improve a human life way, health condition (or well-being), or to deal with handicaps and death situations.

-Knowledge gained from direct experience or directly from those who have experienced.
+Knowledge gained from direct experience or directly from those who have experienced it.
 It is generic or folk knowledge.

 Professional Care Systems